Keep your family safe this summer by following these tips from the American Academy of Pediatrics (AAP). Also, see

 Skateboard, Scooter, In-Line Skating and Heelys Safety

-- All skateboarders and scooter-riders should wear protective gear; helmets are particularly important for preventing and minimizing head injuries.
-Riders should wear helmets that meet ASTM or other approved safety standards, and that are specifically designed to reduce the effects of skating hazards.
+skateboarders and scooter-riders should wear protective gear; helmets are particularly important for preventing and minimizing head injuries.
+Riders should wear helmets that meet American Society for Testing and Materials (ASTM) or other approved safety standards, and that are specifically designed to reduce the effects of skating hazards.

 - Communities should continue to develop skateboard parks, which are more likely to be monitored for safety than ramps and jumps constructed by children at home.